Imran4424/Machine-Learning-Models/README.md

 #### Simple Linear Regression

-In simple linear regression model, one independent variable is used as an input for predicting the output the dependent variable of the model
+In simple linear regression model, one independent variable is used as an input for predicting the output, the dependent variable of the model

 The above shown of linear regression is actually for simple linear regression